mobizt/FirebaseJson/README.md

 The casting from FirebaseJsonData to FirebaseJson and FirebaseJsonArray objects is different, by using `FirebaseJsonData.getJSON(FirebaseJson)` and `FirebaseJsonData.getArray(FirebaseJsonArray)`.

-Function `FirebaseJson.search` is used for searching the elements in JSON object and array.
-The search function supports criterias which can be set using FirebaseJson::SearchCriteria data.

-The search function returns the number of items or elements found.

-The SearchCriteria data consisted of the properties e.g. path, value, depth, endDepth, and searchAll.

-The path property is the key name or path to search which can use the wildcard * for path to be any key or name at that depth and so on.

-The value property can be used with or without path assignment.

-The depth property is begin depth to search, default value is 0.

-The endDepth property is the end depth to search, default value is -1 for unlimited end depth.

-The searchAll property, when set to true, is to search all occurrences of elements found and search result stores in FirebaseJsonData object will be array of all items found.
-The actual full path of search can be obtained by `FirebaseJsonData.searchPath` which will be serialized array string of all paths for all elements found from search.

-When searchAll property is false (default), the first occurrence will be set to the result which can be any value type.

-The search path from `FirebaseJsonData.searchPath` will be string of the element or item full path.

-The search result will keep in FirebaseJsonData object which later can cast to any type (always be an array in case of searchAll property is true) by using `FirebaseJsonData.to<type>`.

 Function `FirebaseJson.remove` is used to remove the node and all its children's contents at the defined relative path and node.